troygilman/gong-wiki/content/getting-started/tutorial.md

 }
 ```

-This main function will set up an http server on port `8080` which serves all requests using our `SimpleComponent`.
-Run the server using the following command.
+This main function sets up an HTTP server on port `8080` that serves all requests using your `SimpleComponent`.
+Run the server:

 ```bash
 go run .
 ```

-You should now see the words "Hello World" rendered when you navigate to `localhost:8080`.
+You should now see "Hello World" when you navigate to `localhost:8080`.

-Great job making it this far.
-Next, we will be adding some interactivity to our app.
-Get excited!

 ## Adding an Action

-Our app is pretty boring at the moment.
-Lets allow the user to submit a request to the server which will print "Hello Universe" to the console output.
+Let's add interactivity by allowing users to submit a request that prints "Hello Universe" to the server's console output.

-To get this behavior, we can add a `Form` with a button inside.
-Lets use the `NewForm` function to acheive this.
+Add a `Form` with a button to your component:

 ```go
 templ (component SimpleComponent) View() {